To see Shallow Water Blackout Prevention featured on America Now News with Leeza Gibbons click here!

-To see Rhonda Milner’s recent interview with Dr. Sanjay Gupta concerning Shallow Water Blackout click here!
+To see Rhonda Milner’s interview with Dr. Sanjay Gupta concerning Shallow Water Blackout click here!

 WHO: It can affect anyone that is breath-holding, even the physically fit swimmer.
 It is especially seen in competitive swimmers, Navy SEALs, snorkelers, spear fishermen or anyone who free-dives.
-SWB cuts across the spectrum of freediver training affecting all levels.
-No one is protected from succumbing to SWB.
+Blackouts cut across the spectrum of freediver training affecting all levels.
+No one is protected from succumbing to an underwater blackout.